tayganr/purviewlab/modules/module08.md

 Metrics can be accessed from the Azure Portal for an Azure Purview account instance.
 Access to the metrics can be granted via a role assignment.
 * The person who created the Purview account automatically gets permissions to view metrics.
-* Other individuals can be provded access by adding them to the **Monitoring Reader** role.
+* Other individuals can be provided access by adding them to the **Monitoring Reader** role.

 1. Sign in to the [Azure portal](https://portal.azure.com) and navigate to your **Azure Purview** > **Access Control** > **Role assignments**.